This set of Engineering Metrology test focuses on “Optical Instruments for Angular Measurement”.

 Explanation: Autocollimator is an optical instrument which is used for the measurement of small angular differences.
 Autocollimator provides a very sensitive and accurate approach for small angular measurements.
 Autocollimator is an infinity telescope and a collimator combined into one instrument.

-2. What is the relationship between linear displacement of graticule image in the eyepiece plane and reflector tilt?
+2. What is the relationship between the linear displacement of the graticule image in the eyepiece plane and reflector tilt?

 a) Both are independent of each other